 Good communication skills are essential for anyone who wants to pursue a career in sonography.
 Excellent communication builds rapport with patients and creates a positive healthcare experience.
 As a sonographer, you must clearly explain the exam to the patient and answer their questions.
 If a patient is nervous about a diagnostic procedure, you will need to calmly explain what will happen and help set them at ease.

 Sonographers are also in constant communication with their medical team.
-For example, you will communicate the results of the images you take with the physician so they can make more informed decisions about the patient's treatment plan.
-Both your communication with the medical staff and the patient will impact the quality of care a patient receives, so if you're a strong communicator, sonography is a career choice to keep in mind.
+For example, you will communicate the results of the images you take with the physician, so they can make more informed decisions about the patient's treatment plan.
+Both your communication with the medical staff and the patient will impact the quality of care a patient receives, so if you're a strong communicator, sonography could be a career choice to keep in mind.

 5. You want a job with variety